 Axes and Ales

-For the first time, Whistler Village Beer Festival is partnering with Forged Axe Throwing!
+Whistler Village Beer Festival is partnering with Forged Axe Throwing for the popular by demand, Axels and Ales event!
 Don your best plaid and start by hurling axes at targets at their venue in Function Junction followed by beers at Coast Mountain Brewing and food and more beers at Whistler Brewing Co.
 It doesn’t get more Canadian than this!
-Mark your calendars for 2-6pm on September 13th to get in on the axe action.
+Mark your calendars for 2-7pm on September 9th to get in on the axe action.

 Cask Nights and Tap Takeovers